The Emperor of Right Field: Carl Furillo

 Rest in Peace, Carl.

 For many of the Dodgers of that era, tragedy struck during and after their playing careers.
 Roy Campanella was paralyzed from an auto accident in 1958.
 Jackie Robinson would die at the age of 53 due to diabetic complications.
 Jim Gilliam died at the age of 50 due to a brain hemorrhage.
 Gil Hodges was cut down by a heart attack at the age of 47.
 Third Baseman Billy Cox would pass at 59 due to cancer.
+Sandy Amoros struggled financially after baseball, and suffered multiple health problems later in life, finally succumbing in 1992.
 Dixie Walker, the man who caused so much controversy, lived to regret his actions later in life.
 He blamed it all on pressure from his hometown business associates in Alabama.
 He passed away in 1982 at the age of 71.

 Allen, Maury.
 Brooklyn Remembered: The 1955 Days of the Dodgers.
 New York.
 Sports Publishing LLC.
 2007.
 (Forward by Bob Costas).

 Kahn, Roger.
 The Boys of Summer.
 New York.
 Harper & Row.
 1972.
 (This is the original edition; I read a later Harper version).

 Reed, Ted.
 Carl Furillo: Brooklyn Dodgers All Star.
 Jefferson (NC).
 McFarland.
 2010.

 "Dodgers' Furillo Out."
 New York Times, May 13, 1960.
 ProQuest Historical Newspapers, King County Library System.